hwayne/learntla-v2/docs/beginner/pluscal.rst

 .. spec:: duplicates/2/duplicates.tla
   :diff: duplicates/1/duplicates.tla

-The model checker will now check *both* TK and TK as the value of ``seq``.
+The model checker will now check *both* ``<<1, 2, 3, 2>>`` and ``<1, 2, 3, 4>>`` as the value of ``seq``.
 More specifically, does two complete runs, one for each possible value.
 If either complete run, or :dfn:`behavior`, would lead to an error, TLC will let us know.

+.. todo:: {INKSCAPE} diagram of state space

-Adding mutliple starting states increases the complexity of our model.
+Adding multiple starting states increases the complexity of our model.
 If, in a spec, TLC will normally have to check 10 states, adding 100 initial states could increase the state space to a maximum of 1,000.
 In practice, it will often be lower, because sometimes initial states will converge:

 ::